querkmachine/beeps.website/src/blog/2023-04-26-using-userstyles-in-2023.md

 5. Click the **Save** button.

 {% figure caption="The Stylus popover in Chrome, open to Google.com, showing the example URL.
 Clicking different parts of the URL will create a new user style scoped to that URL." %}
-{% responsiveImage "./src/images/userstyles-stylus1.jpg", "A screenshot of the Stylus popover in Chrome." %}
+{% image "/images/userstyles-stylus1.jpg", "A screenshot of the Stylus popover in Chrome." %}
 {% endfigure%}

 ## Using a user stylesheet in Firefox